+Corporate governance continues to be a priority for your Board of Directors with our strategic plan being continually reviewed and updated.
 Dnister continues to satisfy its regulatory and compliance obligations.
-The scope of these obligations increased markedly over the last couple of years and Covid-19 has further increased the volume and frequency of regulatory reporting required during the pandemic.
+The scope of these obligations increased markedly over the last couple of years and COVID-19 has further increased the degree of monitoring performed by our regulators with a corresponding increase in the volume and frequency of regulatory reporting required during the pandemic.